v3.1.0-rc.1

 Commands

-orrery use <name>Activate in current shell
+orrery enter <name>Activate a sandbox in current shell

 orrery which <tool>Print tool config dir path